sonata-project/SonataCommentBundle/Resources/doc/reference/installation.rst

 Extending the Bundle
 --------------------
-At this point, the bundle is functionnal, but not quite ready yet.
+At this point, the bundle is functional, but not quite ready yet.
 You need to generate the correct entities for the media::

     php app/console sonata:easy-extends:generate SonataCommentBundle